PPM Logo

 D6.3 Actions.
 Depending on the findings, the RIO shall take appropriate actions.

 D7.
 Submission of Final Report.
-Within seven (7) calendar days after the RIO’s determination as to whether Research Misconduct has occurred, the RIO shall provide a copy of the final report to the appropriate funding agency and to affiliated institutions, in compliance with regulations or contractual agreements.
+Within seven (7) calendar days after the DO’s determination as to whether Research Misconduct has occurred, the RIO shall provide a copy of the final report to the appropriate funding agency and to affiliated institutions, in compliance with regulations or contractual agreements.
 The final report shall include the actual text or an accurate summary of the views of any Respondent found to have engaged in Research Misconduct, as well as a description of any sanctions taken against such individual.

 E. CLOSING OF A RESEARCH MISCONDUCT PROCEEDING